Length of stay: 8 days

 In anticipation of our trip to Bonaire we completed our Enriched Air certification.
 When diving the air you breathe from your tank consists of the same blend of oxygen and nitrogen as the air you are breathing on the surface.
 But with Enriched Air, which is more commonly referred to as Nitrox, there is a higher percentage of oxygen in the air you are breathing underwater.
 This allows for more repetitive diving as less nitrogen is absorbed into your body.
 Plus we get to carry around another important looking dive card to prove we’ve completed this speciality.

 We woke up bright and early feeling extremely pumped for our first day of shore diving.
 With Nitrox.
 We met up with our guide Daniella in the lobby at VIP Diving at 8:30a.m.
 She first showed us how to analyze our Nitrox tanks and fill out the log book.
 We then grabbed our gear and tanks and shoved them in the back of her pick-up van.
-We were joined by one other diver, Frank, we also works at VIP but due to a shoulder injury has only been diving once a week.
+We were joined by one other diver, Frank, who also works at VIP but due to a shoulder injury has only been diving once a week.

 After discussing what types of marine life / dive sites we enjoy (which let’s be real, is pretty much anything and everything), Daniella figured out our dive plan for the morning.
 All four of us climbed into the truck and set off for the southern part of the western dive sites.

 Our first guided shore dive was at Invisibles.
 We pulled up to the empty beach shortly after 9a.m.
 We went over our dive plan and dive signals before gearing up.
 It was a little rough entering the water with all the rocks and waves near the shoreline.
 But we held hands and waddled in sideways using one another for support.
 As soon as we got in past our waists we stood with our backs against the waves and threw on our fins.
-We then lied back and leisurely kicked out to the mooring buoy.
+We then laid back and leisurely kicked out to the mooring buoy.
 It was a bit of a swim to get out there, but the water was pretty calm on the surface and there was next to no current.

 Once we descended near the buoy there were a number of garden eels poking their little heads up out of the sand.
 From the buoy you have two options: you can go left (south) or right (north) to follow along the reef.
 Usually you swim in the direction against the current.
-When you reach half a tank of so you turn it around and swim back to the buoy with the current.
+When you reach half a tank or so, you turn it around and swim back to the buoy with the current.
 That is, if there even is a current.
 Our guide lead us south as there are a number of seahorses that are reputed to be in this area.
 We regrettably did not see any.
 But we did see a large variety of coral and reef fish.

 For our second guided dive Daniella took us to the Cliff located along the northern portion of the western coast.
 Along the way we stopped back at VIP Diving to let Frank out.
 Entry into the site was pretty straightforward.
 There’s a stairway that leads down to the beach.
 There’s a pipe that pretty much runs straight to the mooring buoy.
 As you face the water there’s some rocks to the left of the pipe that you can use to steady yourself as you enter the water with your right hand.
 You pretty much just follow the pipe out to the buoy keeping to the left of it to avoid the fire coral.

 We first swam north as a frogfish is reputed to reside in the area.
 These super adorable fish apparently don’t move around much.
 And when they do they tend to use fins to walk along the ocean floor.
-Our guide knew a trick on how to encourage it to open its mouth (without touching it of course).
+Our guide knew a trick on how to encourage it to open its mouth (without touching it, of course).

 After watching the frogfish in action for a couple of minutes we turned it around and headed south.
-We saw a bunch of trumpet fish, one massive puffer fish, a lion fish, some angel fish, and many schools of fish all the while admiring the various different types of coral on this wall dive.
+We saw a bunch of trumpet fish, one massive puffer fish, a lion fish, some angelfish, and many schools of fish all the while admiring the various different types of coral on this wall dive.

 By the time we returned to VIP Diving it was well after 2:30p.m.
 We rinsed all our gear and put everything away.
 We then headed home for some rest and relaxation.
 Life doesn’t get much better than this.